 Upcoming Changes in the Performance Marketing Landscape

 However, the advent of customer data platform (CDP) technology, increasing controls on third-party data and the need to develop seamless end-to-end customer journeys have begun to blur the lines between CRM and performance marketing.
 That blurring of lines is set to accelerate as big adtech companies like Apple, Google and Facebook continue to respond and react to consumers’ demand for increased privacy protections.
-More on that further down in this piece (and if you want to go further in depth on the topic, check out our blog post “Is Digital Marketing Dying?”).
+More on that further down in this post (and if you want to go further in depth on the topic, check out the blog post “Is Digital Marketing Dying?”).

 How Precision Tracking Enables Performance-Based Marketing

-“Half the money I spend on advertising is wasted; the trouble is I don’t know which half,” said John Wanamaker (1838-1922), a marketing genius who owned a successful chain of retail stores.
+“Half the money I spend on advertising is wasted; the trouble is I don’t know which half,” said John Wanamaker, a marketing genius who owned a successful chain of retail stores.
 He knew he was successful at attracting customers, but he had no idea which of the newspaper, magazine or billboard ads were actually bringing customers to the store and which were ineffective.
 Even today, it can still be difficult to quantify the exact effect of mass media advertisement.